 - Snapchat: Although often considered as a channel for teenagers, the reality is that lots of millennials use it as well.
 It allows you to communicate your goals and vision to the world effectively.

 Although some social networks are more specific to certain industries; it’s always advised that you maintain an active presence throughout all the channels available.
 For example, if you are hoping to get a job as a video producer; then it’s vital to have an active Snapchat account, as well as a personal Youtube channel as these two platforms can help you showcase your talent.
 If on the other hand, you are looking for an investment banker position there’s not that much that these two platforms can offer you, so you might be better off sticking to more traditional mediums such as LinkedIn or Twitter.
+Of course, Linkedin isn't the only professional network out there, there are actually many alternatives so make sure you check out your other options as well.

 Tips for Building your Social Profiles